Cannes Kick Off! Cate Blanchett Rewears Her Famous Golden Globes Dress, Plus More Can't-Miss Style Moments

 Cate Blanchett, Kristen Stewart, Julianne Moore, Penélope Cruz and more took over the South of France in a series of show-stopping ballgowns that were so glamorous, we had to leave the Met Gala behind us and break down their looks.

 The first notable fashion moment came from Blanchett, who wore a bustier-style Giorgio Armani Privé gown with crinoline lace and crystal-embroidered tulle that probably looks familiar.
 That’s because she first wore it to the Golden Globes in 2014 when she famously won Best Performance in a Motion Picture – Drama for her role in Blue Jasmine.
+Armani mentioned the rewear in a press release, noting that Blanchett made the decision to rewear it as part of the growing movement in Hollywood to support sustainability.
+“In revisiting a gown already worn on the red carpet Cate Blanchett makes a symbolic gesture towards the idea of more responsible consumerism, where clothes are not so frequently discarded,” the brand wrote.

 Similar to four years ago, she accessorized the gown with a pair of dazzling Chopard drop earrings and rings and just like she style the look for her epic win in 2014.
 And Tuesday’s event was a pretty big deal for Blanchett.
 She’s the jury president for this year’s festival, and said she was “humbled by the privilege and responsibility of presiding over this year’s jury.”